 This article is part of a larger series on Sales Management.

-Sales targeting is a strategy for prioritizing the deals, leads, or prospects most likely to convert or which are most profitable for your business.
+Sales targeting is a strategy for prioritizing the deals, leads, or sales prospects most likely to convert, or which are most profitable for your business.
 The idea is to optimize the efforts, resources, and time spent on sales and marketing activities to get the best return on investment.
-In this article, we explore six methods, tactics, and software tools you can use to improve your sales targeting strategy, move the best leads through the sales funnel, and close deals faster.
+In this article, we explore six steps to improve your strategies, move the best leads through the sales funnel, and close deals faster.

-1. Create Customer Profiles for Sales Funnel Deal Prioritization
+1. Develop Customer Personas for Sales Funnel Deal Prioritization

-In order to narrow in on the opportunities that will be easier to close or will produce the most revenue, you need to know what they look like.
-This can be done by creating customer profiles that outline the demographic, behavioral, and background information about different customer archetypes that currently purchase or ideally would purchase from you.
+To narrow in on the opportunities that will be easier to close or will produce the most revenue, you need to know what they are like.
+Do this by creating customer profiles that outline the demographic, behavioral, and background information about different customer archetypes that currently purchase or ideally would purchase from you.

-At a minimum, included in each profile should be a name/title, brief description, what’s important to them, their preferred communication channels, and the most effective marketing sales pipeline activities for that customer type.
+At a minimum, included in each profile should be a name and title, a brief description, what’s important to them, and their preferred communication channels.
+It should also outline the most effective marketing sales pipeline activities for that customer type.
 Below are visualizations of customer profiles for sales funnel deal prioritizations for both business-to-business (B2B) and business-to-consumer (B2C) companies:

 Example 1: Cybersecurity Consulting Business (B2B)